Znen: Znen C Artemis

 The Znen C Artemis is a four-stroke twist-and-go scooter from Znen Motors, which comes in either 50cc (model number ZN50QT-E), 125cc (model number ZN125T-E) or 150cc models (model number ZN150T-E).
-This scooter is made in Zhejiang, China by Znen Motors and is shipped abroad where it is rebadged in various countries.
+This scooter is made in Zhejiang, China by Znen Motors and shipped abroad where it is rebadged in various countries.
 It has European EEC and American EPA and DOT certifications.
 The design is very similar to the much older Honda Joker.